gyepisam/redux/README.md

     $ redux install man

+There are several options for where to install the manual pages.
-See 'redux help install' for details.
+Please see 'redux help install' for details.

 redux supports the following commands: